jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 ### Technology

 The technology level of Conliah is approximately 1100s medieval Europe.
 Military technology is still based on melee combat, longbows and crossbows, and basic siege weapons.
-There is very little innovation in magical technology.
+There is very little innovation in enchanting, liming itself to simple enhancements to simple weapons and armor.
+War Puppets are the most advanced constructs which Conliah can produce.

 The Uzvu Confederation from Lodumpis has advanced technology of approximately 1500s Europe.
 They possess magical firearms which work similarly to early muskets, pistols, and cannons.
-They also possess extensive clockwork machinery appropriate to that era.
+These firearms rely on yellow soul binding enchantments to operate.
+The enchanters of Conliah have not been able to reverse engineer how firearms are constructed.
+They also possess extensive clockwork machinery appropriate to that era, which operates according to non-magical principles.
+Examples include clock towers, orreries, and wind-up toys.
+The Uzvu Confederation are perfectly capable of producing the same simple enchantments for weapons and armor as Conliah.
+In terms of constructs, the Uzvu Confederation is limited to War Puppets like Conliah.

-The Magellian Empire was technologically advanced, being capable of magical bioengineering and construction of gigantic clockwork guardians.
+The Magellian Empire was technologically advanced, being capable of magical modification of flesh and the construction of gigantic clockwork guardians.
 This technology is native to Conliah, but is now lost in ancient ruins.

 ### Currency